cuiyongbo/hello-world/my_wiki/languages/english_notes_11.rst

 | Usage: the newspaper was duped into publishing an untrue story.
 |
 | seat
-| Definition: a place in an elected legislative or other body.
+| Definition: a place in an elected legislative or other body. [席位]
 | Usage: he lost his seat in the 1998 election.
 | Definition: a site or location of something specified.
 | Usage: Washington, the seat of the federal government.